How To Set Up An Effective Year-long Practice Routine

 To get anywhere you need a plan, a map.
-The same is true for practicing.
+The same is true for practising.
 But make sure there is a bit of flexibility.
 Remember that what does not bend, breaks.
 Also, have some fun with your practice.
 For instance, if you just learned the C major scale, now try going on an online jamming website or YouTube and pull up a C major jamming track.
 Besides being fun, you will try what you just learned in context.

-Track your practicing with a metronome
+Track your practising with a metronome

 You can gradually increase the speed of whatever you are trying to execute until you reach your goal.
 It can be a riff, a solo, rhythm, you name it.
 Do it slow first.
 Speed up little by little once you can play it slowly and then you can reach the desired speed.

 Some teachers will say you should use a metronome all the time when practicing.
 Others say that it should be used for certain exercises and drills.
 Whatever you do, make sure you are incorporating the use of a metronome at some point in your practice session.

 Have a set schedule and place to practice

 Even if you can only practice for 15 minutes a day, it is vital to set aside a specific time and place for it.
 It could be after work, before bedtime, during your coffee break, etc. The point is to have a part of the day reserved for practicing.

 This works wonders for your progress, as your brain will know that is the specific time you practice.
 If you can set a time and place for practicing and keep at it regularly for a while, it will become a habit.
 And once that happens, you will truly feel the progress you make.

 Practising is a life-long endeavour.
 Setting up an effective year-long practice routine is a great way to approach it.
 All of the guitar heroes went through intense practice years.
 Many still practice today, They say that to be world-class at something you need to spend at least 10,000 hours of deliberate practice.